Links & Search Engine Positions

-- A sprinkle of links with important keywords in anchor text
+- A tiny sprinkle of links with important keywords in anchor text

 Even a slight deviation from the norm can now result in a penalty!
-From what I’ve seen since 2012, if the unnatural links exceed as little as 10% over the overall link count, penalties are likely!
+From what I’ve seen since 2012 if the unnatural links exceed as little as 10% of the overall link count, penalties are likely!
 As a long-serving NZ SEO agency, we get to deal with a great many penalty reversal projects.

-Were once a quick way to get points on the board by expanding the keywords in anchor text.
-Getting a range of listings in global web directories, with a series of varying Title and Descriptions boosted rankings fast.
+There was once a quick way to get points on the board by expanding the keywords in anchor text.
+Getting a range of listings in global web directories, with a series of varying Titles and Descriptions boosted rankings fast.

-Google now ruthlessly penalizes links from most directories, because they have no editorial standards.
+Google now penalizes links from directories without editorial standards.
 Most SEO-friendly directories have been de-indexed.

 2.)
 Article Distribution

 Writing and circulating a series of authoritative articles on relevant topics for inclusion in Article Distribution networks also worked well.
-Such articles usually contained an attribution of source – an “Authors Bio” with a link back your web site.
-A good article on an interesting aspect of what you do could potentially generate hundred of back-links to your site.
-Other people take articles from distribution networks and place them on their own sites to provide valuable content.
+Such reports usually contain an attribution of source – an “Author bio” with a link back to your website.
+A good article on an exciting aspect of what you do could potentially generate hundreds of back-links to your site.
+Other people place articles from distribution networks on their own sites to provide valuable content.